takikadiri/kedro-boot/README.md

 You can learn more by testing the [spaceflights Kedro FastAPI example](examples/README.md#rest-api-with-kedro-fastapi-server) that showcases serving multiples endpoints operations that are mapped to differents pipeline namespaces.

-## Consuming Kedro pipelines through SDK
+## Understanding the integration process

 Any python applications could consume kedro pipeline as a library.
 The integration process involves two steps: